-- 1/2 cup toasted, slivered almonds, divided
+- 1/2 cup toasted, slivered or sliced almonds, divided use

 - 1 teaspoon baking powder

-- 1 1/2 teaspoons ground cinnamon
+- 1/2 teaspoon ground cinnamon

-- 1 teaspoon kosher or sea salt
+- 1/2 teaspoon kosher or sea salt

-- 1/3 cup maple syrup (could use honey)
+- 1/3 cup maple syrup (may use honey)

-- 2 cups milk
+- 2 cups your choice of milk

 - 1 large egg